 - Associate Judge hearing pursuant to rule 16.6 of the Chapter V Rules; and

 - 2nd Judicial hearing – being the application to approve the scheme pursuant to s 411 of the Act.

 Once all hearings have been arranged, the Commercial Court Registry will email you to confirm the listings and you may proceed to file the Originating Process.
-The Commercial Court Registry’s email will ask you to serve a copy of the email with the Originating Process and to ignore the automatic return date generated by RedCrest.
+The Commercial Court Registry’s email will ask you to serve a copy of the email with the Originating Process.

 An operation or project name may be used in communications with the Court up until the point of filing when the Applicant corporation will necessarily be identified.

-Please also refer to the RedCrest Practice Note regarding the filing of confidential and/or commercially sensitive documents.
+Please also refer to Practice Note SC CC 5 RedCrest regarding the filing of confidential and/or commercially sensitive documents.